 Then stay tuned for part two, coming soon!

 If you’d like to keep up our coverage of interesting finance and accounting topics, you can always subscribe to our CFO insights blog.
-We also have this related whitepaper, which covers how to keep up the pace with your financial reporting:
+We also have this related resource, which offers a process for reviewing new and existing leases:

 About the Author